 At Greater Michigan Oral Surgeons & Dental Implant Center, we understand you may be nervous about an upcoming procedure.
 We want to provide you with high-quality, compassionate care and put you at ease in our Flint, MI, and Saginaw, MI, offices.
 That is why we offer a variety of anesthetic options to make your experience as pleasant and comfortable as possible.
 The method of sedation used depends on your preference, the nature of the procedure, and your medical history.
 Drs.
-Lesneski, Frey, Kittle, and McKinley will work with you to select the best anesthesia option for your treatment.
+Lesneski, Frey, and Kittle will work with you to select the best anesthesia option for your treatment.

 Your Anesthesia Options